Skitsouprenup/myshare-social-react-app/README.md

 # myshare-social-react-app
 My simple social media app created using React.
+This react application is responsive and mobile-ready.
 View demo video in this [link](https://youtu.be/NI8sUjzLVhE).

 Technologies used: